gem/oq-engine/doc/adv-manual/developing.rst

 Since you are going to develop with the engine, you should also install the development dependencies that by default are not installed.
-They are lister in the setup.py file, and currently (January 2020) they are pytest, flake8, pdbpp and ipython.
+They are listed in the setup.py file, and currently (January 2020) they are pytest, flake8, pdbpp and ipython.
 They are not required but very handy and recommended.
 It is the stack we use daily for development.